Abandoned mine: Canada

 There are approximately 10,139 abandoned mines currently in Canada.
 Research is being done to utilize geothermal systems in these abandoned mines as a renewable heating source and has shown to be quite cost-efficient.

-Abandoned mines in Chile
+Chile

-A 2003–2005 survey by the National Geology and Mining Service published in 2007 showed that there were 213 abandoned mines and mining facilities in Chile.
-Some particularly dangerous or environmentally hazardous mines assessed as such by experts in 2011 are Faena Casilla (iodine) in Tarapacá Region, Montecristo (copper) in Antofagasta Region, La Higuera (copper and gold) in Coquimbo Region, Ex Minera Las Palmas (gold) in Maule Region and Ex Central Plegarias (coal) in Biobío Region.
+A 2003–2005 survey by the National Geology and Mining Service published in 2007 counted 213 abandoned mines and mining facilities in Chile.
+Some particularly dangerous or environmentally hazardous mines assessed as such by experts in 2011 are Faena Casilla (iodine) in Tarapacá Region, Montecristo (copper) in Antofagasta Region, La Higuera (copper, gold) in Coquimbo Region, Ex Minera Las Palmas (gold) in Maule Region and Ex Central Plegarias (coal) in Biobío Region.
 Some abandoned mines are in use by artisanal miners known as chuculleros.

-Reuse of abandoned mines
+Germany

-Abandoned mines may be reused for other purposes, such as pumped-storage hydropower.
+After German reunification, a major remediation project was launched for Wismuth AG, on which more than 7 billion euros had already been spent by 2026.